ell65/4741-mad333-isk8-ell65/midterm_report.md

 <br>

-In fact, when we cleaned our data, we found the following results corresponding to ratings of [1, 2, 3, 4, 5, 6, 7, 8, 9].
+After cleaning our data, we found the following results corresponding to ratings of [1, 2, 3, 4, 5, 6, 7, 8, 9].
 <br><br>

 total reds: 1593 wines [0, 0, 10, 52, 680, 634, 199, 18, 0]